joonhosung/GPU-Ray_Trace-Rust/README.md

             assured_depth: 5 # Minimum ray bounces
             max_thres: 0.5   # Ray termination chance when bounce count > assured_depth
     use_gpu: true  # Enable to use GPU rendering
-    gpu_render_batch: 1000 # Required when GPU rendering.
-Iterations per compute shader run. samps_per_pix must be divisible by this.
+    gpu_render_batch: 1000 # Required for GPU rendering.
+Batch size per compute-pipeline run. samps_per_pix must be divisible by this.
     animation: false # Enable to render an animation based on scene_member keyframes
     framerate: 24 # Required when animation rendering is true
 ```